j-saxton/D365Usage/README.md

   - GetApplicationInsights : Cloud flow that runs once per day.
 It gathers Application Insight records from the previous 24 hours and writes them to the AppUsage table in Dataverse.
   - D365Usage : Power BI sample Report and Dataset

+### Reporting
+Add AppUsage and AppMap to a Power BI Report.
+If you want user names, add the User (systemuser) table.
+If you have a lot of users in this table, you may decide to filter it to eliminate headless accounts or other accounts that are not important to your report.
+For example, I created my reports to identify unique interactive users (licensed humans).
+I did this by filtering on Azure AD Object ID <> null and Application ID = null.